 - Create dough in a bread machine.

-- Shape dough into 16 equal balls, poke finger through middle and make ring.
-Let raise on greased sheet until doubled in size.
+- Shape dough into 16 equal balls, poke a finger through middle and make a ring.
+Let rise on a greased sheet until doubled in size.

 - Boil 2 quarts of water and add 1/4 cup brown sugar; drop four raised bagels into boiling water and leave them in there for 3 minutes.
 Repeat with remaining bagels.

-- Coat boiled bagels with beaten egg and place on greased baking sheet.
+- Coat boiled bagels with beaten egg and place on a greased baking sheet.
 Bake at 400 degrees for 20 to 25 minutes.

-There is a technique to loading the ingredients.
+There is a technique for loading the ingredients.
 The water needs to be a certain temperature.
 The oils and sugars need to be mixed in the water.
 The flour needs to sit on top of the water and, last but not least, the yeast needs to go in last and sit on top of the flour, separated from the water and oils.

 As the bread machine starts to turn, the first turn of the paddle pulls the yeast down into the waiting water.
 The sugar in the water encourages the yeast to grow.
 Then, as the yeast grows, it gets fed by the flour.
 Soon, the bread dough glutens start to form, and the bread dough gets stretchy.